 The modern thumpers have come a long way too.
 From low revs to redline the four-stroke produces a steady linear powerband that is predictable and gets the power to the ground.

-While two-stroke riders are constantly going through the gears, the four strokers will pull from almost any gear.
+While two-stroke riders spend more time going through the gears, the four stroker riders don’t have to be quite so precise with gear selection.
 In a straight out drag race, the two-stroke will win, but off-road riding is not a drag race.

 While the initial expectation is that the four strokes are heavier, it’s not quite as simple as that.